bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 In [Remote File Inclusion] (RFI) an attacker can load exploits to the server.
 An attacker can use RFI to run exploits in both server and client sides.
 PHP's [include()](http://php.net/manual/en/function.include.php) is extremely vulnerable to RFI attacks.

 [Local File Inclusion](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion) (LFI) is similar to RFI but only files that are currently in the server can be included.
-This type of vulnerability is seem in forms for file uploading (with improper sanitation).
+This type of vulnerability is seemed in forms for file uploading (with improper sanitation).

 An example of RFI exploitation is the case where the form only accepts some type of extensions (such as JPG or PNG) but the verification is made in the client side.
-In this case, an attacker can tamper the HTTP requests to send shell code (with PHP extension, for example).
+In this case, an attacker can tamper the HTTP requests to send shellcode (with PHP extension, for example).
 I've shown examples of this attack in the  [Natas post].
 There  I've explained that the trick was to rename a PHP shell code to one of these safe extensions.

 [Remote File Inclusion]: http://projects.webappsec.org/w/page/13246955/Remote%20File%20Inclusion